xxxstasiek/stasiek_selldrugs/README.md

     Config.CallCops = true  -- if true and if ped reject your offer then there is 40% chance that ped will call cops

     Config.Locale = 'en'    -- your language, It would be nice if you send me your translation on fivem forum

+	Config.SellWeed = true	-- if true, players can sell weed

+	Config.SellMeth = true	-- if true, players can sell meth

+	Config.SellCoke = true	-- if true, players can sell coke

 2. You can edit 'locales/en.lua' to your language and send it to fivem forum on my topic